 The Plan covers up to a 90-day supply for most prescription drug and biologics refills.
-The Plan limits coverage for narcotics, antibiotics, Specialty Medications, controlled substances, covered over-thecounter products and compound drugs (see below) to a 30 day supply.
+The Plan limits coverage for narcotics, antibiotics, Specialty Medications, controlled substances, covered over-the-counter products and compound drugs (see below) to a 30-day supply.
 The Plan limits benefits for:

-- prescribed tobacco cessation drugs to a three month supply per Calendar Year; and - Tamiflu to 10 capsules per 6 months.
+- prescribed tobacco cessation drugs to a three-month supply per plan year; and - Tamiflu to 10 capsules per 6 months.